Travis Goff

-Travis Goff (born September 28, 1979) is an American athletics director and the 16th director of athletics for the University of Kansas.
+Travis Goff (born September 28, 1979) is an American athletics director at the University of Kansas.
 Prior to being named as Kansas' athletic director, Goff spent the previous twenty years as a development administrator in college athletics, which he began at his alma mater, Kansas, with his career including stops at Tulane University and Northwestern University.

 Biography

 Early years

 Born in Dodge City, Kansas, Goff attended the University of Kansas, where he graduated in 2002 with a bachelor’s in journalism and sociology.

 Early career

 Upon graduating from Kansas, he began his career full-time as membership services coordinator for the Williams Fund in the Kansas Athletics department.
 After two years at his alma mater, Goff left for Tulane University where he served as director of development for the athletics department, while obtaining his master in business administration.

 Tulane University

 Goff was hired to be the development director for Tulane Athletics in 2006.
 During his six years at Tulane, Goff led a campaign fundraising more than $70 million to build a new football stadium, replacing the Mercedes-Benz Superdome as the home football stadium.
-He also overall athletic marketing and ticket sales.
+He also oversaw athletic marketing and ticket sales.